Flogdrake: Connection with wights and gnomes

 Wights and gnomes (and similar beings) of Nordic folklore have at times been associated with flogdrakes due to sometimes being accompanied by fire phenomena.
 Wights, who often appear as gnomes with red top hats, are said to have transformed into flogdrakes at times, in addition to ordinary Swedish lindworms.
 In some beliefs, the dragon brings with it goods that it has stolen.

-This myth that also occurs with gnomes, and in Estonian and Northern German folklore, the two beliefs are found merged, in that the gnomes (kratt, puuk; Estonian Swedish: skrat; Schrat, puk) appear at night as a "fiery dragon" and are then called that.
+This mythological pattern also occurs elsewhere, such as in the Baltic states and Northern Germany, where gnomes, such as the German-Slavic Schrat/Puk, and Estonian derivative kratt/puuk (Estonian Swedish: skrat), appear at night as a "fiery dragon" or thereof.
+The two beliefs are also found merged as a household dragon with the characteristics of a house spirit, called puk (puks, puck, pukis, pukys, pukje, puuk, kaukas, krukis, pisuhand, tulihand, etc).